 Step 12 – Use Wooden Dowel Rods for Upper Step Support

-For the upper adjustable step supports, use a 1 1/4″ wooden dowel rods.
-Typically this dowel rod is used for hanging close in the closet.
+For the upper adjustable step supports, use 1 1/4″ wooden dowel rods.
+Typically, this dowel rod is used for hanging close in the closet.
 Cut two dowel rods to 15 1/2″ in length.

 Step 13 – Clamp Dowel Rods to the Step Board

 Check to make sure the adjustable upper step board fits between the legs.
-You might want to trim off 1/8 of an inch so that you could easily slide it in and out.
+You might want to trim off 1/8 of an inch so that you can easily slide it in and out.
 Place the step over the dowel rods and mark it where it needs to be attached.
-Then secure the dowel rods to the step board with a ridged pipe strap clamps and 3/4″ wood screws.
+Then secure the dowel rods to the step board with ridged pipe strap clamps and 3/4″ wood screws.
 To adjust the step, loosen the screws and slide the rods out and adjust to a different height.
-You’re done with this DIY Toddler Step Stool with Guard Rail.
+Now you could paint the project in any paint color you want.
+You’re done with this DIY Toddler Kitchen Helper Tower.